 Lymphedema occurs as a result of damage to, or structural problems within the lymphatic system.
 Because the normal flow of lymphatic fluid throughout the body is blocked, swelling occurs.
 Sometimes people develop lymphedema for no obvious reason.

 The certified lymphedema treatment specialistat Harrington will provide a comprehensive treatment program that will reduce the swelling, will assist in the restorationof proper skin integrity, and – mostimportantly – will enable the personbeing treated to continue to manage their lymphedema at home.
 This is done using a method called Complete Decongestive Therapy which consists of:

 5. Instruction/Ongoing Care

-Harrington's Lymphedema Program is offered at The Cancer Center at Harrington (55 Sayles Street, Southbridge), as well as our Rehabilitation Department for Harrington HealthCare at Hubbard (72 Cudworth Road, Webster).
+Harrington’s Lymphedema Program is offered at our main Rehabilitation Campus at 20 Southbridge Road in Charlton, as well as our Rehabilitation Department for Harrington HealthCare at Webster (72 Cudworth Road, Webster).

 For more information, please call 508-949-9124 or view our brochure here.